renoraju/SVG-Generator/README.md

 ## Usage

-Supposed to create and SVG with a certain with captions in it.
+Supposed to create and SVG with a certain shape with captions in it.

 ## Credits